Wuhubing/InterRL/README.md

 - BMI/CS 567: Medical Image Analysis course at the University of Wisconsin-Madison
 - CVC-ClinicDB dataset providers
 - PyTorch and related libraries
-## Data Availability

-The CVC-ClinicDB dataset is not included in this repository due to size constraints.
-To use this code:

-1. Download the dataset from [https://polyp.grand-challenge.org/CVCClinicDB/](https://polyp.grand-challenge.org/CVCClinicDB/)
-2. Place the images in `data/raw/Original` and masks in `data/raw/Ground Truth`